 8. Toning of Legs

 It’s a little known fact that leg strength is also crucial for rock climbers, especially on slab routes.
 If you only use your arms to get up your route, you will tire your upper body out quickly.
 Additionally, movements such as heel and toe hooks on those snug climbing shoes of yours, which are more popular in bouldering, require a certain level of leg strength, especially strong quadriceps.
-Pistol squats are an excellent leg exercise for rock climbers, considering the fact that a high foot is sometimes necessary to get through a long move.
+Pistol squats are an excellent leg exercise for rock climbers and boulderers, considering the fact that a high foot is sometimes necessary to get through a long move.
 Other helpful exercises include lunges, which target your hamstrings and quadriceps, and calf-raises.